CGNN-master/CGNN-master-online/README.md

 # CGNN-master
-This is a Pytorch implementation of our Contrastive Graph Neural Networks (CGNN) method
+This is a Pytorch implementation of our Contrastive Graph Neural Networks (CGNN) method.
+Codes of baselines are also provided here.

 1. Datasets:
 We use four banchmarks: Pubmed, Facbook, Coauthor-CS, Coauthor-Phy.